28 January 2013

 R. Linda:

 Can you believe it?
 I met a person last week who didn't know where Ireland was.
-I thought they were pulling a jape I did, but no, no, they thought it was off Scandinavia, more that it was right straight to the west of Norway.
-I do believe there is an island of sorts there and it be called Iceland.
-Maybe because that starts with an 'I' there be this mix-up?
+I thought they were pulling a jape, I did, but no, no, they thought it was off Scandinavia, more that it was right straight to the west of Norway.
+I believe there is an island of sorts there.
+It be called Iceland.
+Maybe because that starts with an 'I', there be this mix-up?

 This confusion started at lunch when I noticed the "newbie" looking at me and Patrick rather funny.
 He finally asked us where we were from because we spoke "differently" (well, that isn't exactly the word he used).
 Well, thanks so much for noticing!
-I told him where we were from and he said, "Oh, yeah ok."
+I told him where we were from, and he said, "Oh, yeah."
 Like that explained it!

 I became confused when he threw in this gem, "I remember now, Ireland exports lots and lots of fishing tackle."

-"No, you have all those geothermal pools, high mountains, so why would I go to Scotland?
+"No, you have all those geothermal pools and high mountains, so why would I go to Scotland?
 All they have is some fishy lizard that lives in a lake.
 I am talking blond beauties on skis!"

 And I was not talking at all trying to figure this out, though Patrick leaned towards me and whispered, "Oi'd loike to know where da babes on skis are meself."